geoserver/geoserver/doc/en/user/source/filter/ecql_reference.rst

 Condition
 ---------

-A filter condition is a boolean-valued predicate, or a logical combination of other conditions.
+A filter condition is a single predicate, or a logical combination of other conditions.

 .. list-table::
    :widths: 50 50